agenticbuddy/facts/README.md

 ## 📝 License

 This work is released under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) (public domain), following the license of the original [Awesome Falsehoods](https://github.com/kdeldycke/awesome-falsehood) project.

+See the [LICENSE](LICENSE) file for the full license text.

+---

+## 🤖 Generation Details

+This comprehensive document was automatically generated using [Claude Code](https://claude.ai/code) by systematically analyzing and transforming the misconceptions documented in the Awesome Falsehoods project into positive, educational facts.

+**Process:**
+1. **Extraction**: Analyzed 26 individual falsehoods articles from the original repository
+2. **Transformation**: Converted each misconception into a corresponding positive fact with explanatory context
+3. **Organization**: Creatively grouped 243 facts into 6 logical categories for maximum educational value
+4. **Formatting**: Applied consistent structure with proper Markdown hierarchy and emojis for navigation

+**Transformation Philosophy**: Instead of focusing on what programmers *shouldn't* believe, this document presents what they *should* know about real-world system complexities.

+The human insight and domain expertise came from the original Awesome Falsehoods contributors.
+Claude Code provided the systematic analysis, creative reorganization, and positive reframing that makes this knowledge more accessible and actionable for developers.

+*Because every developer deserves to understand how systems really work.* 🚀